News from Stephanie Bennett

 January 2005: I was honored to start the new year by playing harp at the wedding of top record producer Terry Lewis (of Jimmy Jam and Terry Lewis fame; producers of Janet Jackson, et al) to the lovely Indira Singh, at a breathtakingly romantic and elegant wedding in Beverly Hills.
 Here's a snapshot of me and the happy groom.

-In other January gigs, I played live harp music for a yoga class; played background music for a fashion show depicting women of the Bible; and taught school (theory classes at the Los Angeles Center for Enriched Studies magnet school).
+In other January gigs, I played live harp music for a yoga class; played background music for a fashion show depicting women of the Bible; and taught school (music theory classes at the Los Angeles Center for Enriched Studies magnet school).
 There is never a dull moment in L.A... not even in January!!

 harp